knockout/tko/packages/provider.databind/docs/databind-parser.md

 5. a subset of Javascript expressions are available (see below);
 6. observables that are part of expressions are automatically unwrapped for convenience.

-† Note that this is a deviation from the ordinary Knockout behaviour, where `this` would be `window` (unless the function is otherwise bound).
+† Note that this is a deviation from the ordinary Knockout behavior, where `this` would be `window` (unless the function is otherwise bound).

 KSB provider uses Knockout's built-in bindings, so `text`, `foreach`, and all the others should work as expected.
 It also works with virtual elements.